The Answer Is...

 The Answer Is...: Reflections on My Life is a 2020 memoir by Alex Trebek.
 The long-time Jeopardy! host recounts his life and relationships, as well as his work in television.
 Three and a half months after the book's release, Trebek died after a 20-month battle with stage IV pancreatic cancer.

-The audiobook was narrated by Ken Jennings, who succeeded Trebek on November 30, 2020, for taping seven days (seven weeks) span.
+The audiobook was mostly narrated by Ken Jennings, who was named interim host on October 29, 2020.
+Jennings taped seven days (seven weeks) worth of episodes starting on November 30, 2020; a foreword was read by Trebek.
+(Jennings served as successor Mayim Bialik's substitute from 2021 to 2023, and was named permanent full-time host on December 15, 2023.).
 It was nominated for the Grammy Award for Best Spoken Word Album at the 63rd Grammy Awards, losing to Rachel Maddow's Blowout.